SacredSoulrend/Professional-README-Generator/Develop/README.md

-# Readme Generator
+# SVG Logo Generator

 ## Description
-A way to generate a readme quickly and easily
+A logo generator that generates a svg logo using node and inquirer.

 ## Table of Contents
 - [Installation](#installation)